tomislavmedak/tomislavmedak.github.io/en/workflows/index.md

 ~~~~

-pandoc <document>.md --metadata-file "/path/to/metadata.yml --bibliography "/path/to/zotero_library.bib" --csl "/path/to/harvard.csl" --reference-doc "/home/<user>/.pandoc/custom-reference.docx" -s -o <document>.docx
+pandoc <document>.md --metadata-file "/path/to/metadata.yml" --bibliography "/path/to/zotero_library.bib" --csl "/path/to/harvard.csl" -M lang:en --reference-doc "/home/<user>/.pandoc/custom-reference.docx" -s -o <document>.docx

 ~~~~

 This will convert the `document.md` file, using my metadata YAML file, my Zotero library `.bib`, Harvard referencing style file and `custom-reference.docx` template, into a `document.docx` file (make sure to replace placeholder paths to files and file names with your own).
 Flag -s (or --standalone) produces an output that includes an appropriate header and footer, but the header and footer is already automatically included for some formats (including `.pdf`, `.docx` and `.odt`) and not for others (including HTML, LaTeX or `.rtf`).
 Flag -o indicates the output file.
+The filter `-M lang:en` defines the metadata for the language locale that will be used by pandoc-citeproc in rendering references.
+As I write in two languages, the rules for capital letters in titles or phrases such as "edited by" change from language to language.
+The metadata filter sorts this, provided the CSL file you use supports the language that you need.

 A separate YAML metadata file is a relatively recent feature and might not work in older versions of Pandoc.
 Instead, you can write a YAML metadata block at the top of your text Markdown file.
 In fact, this is what I tend to do.
 In a YAML block, you can define many items, such as the font family, `.csl` style file and `.bib` file that will be used with the document.
 I tend to include only the front matter and retain flexibility with format elements by specifying them only when outputting in Pandoc.
 A typical YAML block of my article has the following structure: